Kedyi/bibliothecaire/README.md

-# Recommend_NEW
+# bibliothecaire
 ## MesoHacks2022 Project
 ### The purpose of this book recommendation system is to predict buyer’s interest and recommend books to them accordingly.

 # Properties of the project:
-### "Recommend_NEW" can take into account many parameters like book content and book quality by filtering user reviews.
+### "bibliothecaire" can take into account many parameters like book content and book quality by filtering user reviews.

 ## Functionalities and Features of Book recommendation system: